Uchithanai Muharnthaal: Plot

-Punithavadhi is a 13-year-old Sri Lankan Tamil girl who lives with her parents in Batticaloa, Sri Lanka.
-The neighborhood and the surrounding more often remains a mute victim to the atrocities perpetrated on unarmed men, women and children by the heavily armed SL army troops.
-Punitha becomes a rape victim by the SL soldiers which leaves her pregnant.
+Punithavadhi is a 13-year-old Sri Lankan Tamil girl who lives with her parents in Batticaloa, Sri Lanka (SL).
+The neighborhood and the surrounding area more often remain a mute victim to the atrocities perpetrated on unarmed men, women, and children by the heavily armed SL army troops.
+Punitha becomes a rape victim by the SL soldiers, which leaves her pregnant.

-Punitha’s mother, in order to save her child from further trouble, lands up on Indian shores by illegal means.
+Punitha’s mother, to save her daughter from further trouble, lands up on Indian shores by illegal means.
 Professor Nadesan, who is under fire from the local police for offering refuge to illegal immigrants from SL, patronizes Punitha and her mother.
-He and his wife Nirmala take Punitha to Rekha, a doctor, for regular medical checkups.
+He and his wife Nirmala take Punitha to Dr. Rekha for regular medical checkups.

 When Natesan and Nirmala are away on some work, Punitha disappears from their house and lands up in the clutches of some local rowdies.
-She gets unexpected help from a transgender security guard who saves her from the custody of the rowdies and reaches her safely to Natesan’s residence.
+She gets unexpected help from a transgender security guard who saves her from the custody of the rowdies and takes her safely to Natesan’s residence.
 With the security guard’s help, Natesan brings the culprits to book.
 During the course of this case, Natesan befriends the local police inspector Charles Anthony.

-The story takes a turn when Punitha is known to have HIV contracted from the rape.
+The story takes a turn when Punitha is known to have contracted HIV from the rape.
 The rest of the film revolves around the struggle to save Punitha and her child.
-Punitha is unable to be saved in the end, though, and dies along with her father, who dies earlier in the film as a result of being shot by the SL Army, and her mother, who also dies in the film after being abducted by the SL army when looking for her husband.
-The end credits portray all three of them walking along the beach of Batticoloa happily.
+Punitha is ultimately unable to be saved and dies along with her father (who dies earlier in the film as a result of being shot by the SL Army) and mother (who dies in the film after being abducted by the SL Army when looking for her husband).
+The end credits show all three of them walking along the Batticaloa beach happily.